To lift the veil on the world of professional wrestling, we need to take a look at the term: kayfabe.

 If professional wrestlers or wrestling fans had a dime for every time they were asked this question, they would have a bank full of dimes!

-It is an honest (and often infuriating) question, often coming from those naive to the business of professional wrestling.
-As Owen Hart would say to the people asking this, “Yes, every bit of it is fake!”
+It is an honest (and sometimes exasperating) question often queried by those naive to the business of professional wrestling.
+As Owen Hart would often respond to those asking this, "Yes, every bit of it is fake!"

 "You know wrestling is fake, right?"

-In the words of comedian, Ron Funches, “Well, no s**t it’s fake!
-What type of psychopath would I have to be if I wanted it to be real?”
+In the words of comedian Ron Funches, "Well, no s***, it’s fake!
+What type of psychopath would I have to be if I wanted it to be real?"

-With the advent of the Internet Wrestling Community (or ‘IWC’ as coined by fans online), as well as the sports entertainment movement, the pro wrestling industry nowadays has become less concerned with protecting the so-called backstage secrets and typically only maintain kayfabe during performances.
-However, kayfabe is occasionally broken in order to achieve a number of goals, among them advancing storylines, explaining prolonged absences (often due to legitimate injury or wellness policy suspensions), paying tribute to other wrestlers and sometimes for comedic effect with the delivery of insider humor.
+Kayfabe is occasionally broken on television to achieve several goals, among them advancing storylines, explaining prolonged absences (often due to legitimate injury or wellness policy suspensions), paying tribute to other wrestlers, and sometimes for comedic effect with the delivery of insider humor.

 Ricky Steamboat (source: TWC Online, H/T: solie.org):